objecttrouve/convenience-matchers/README.md

 Object properties are described with named lambdas or method references (`Attribute`s).
 The `Attribute`'s logic returns the actual value form the object.
 That value is then compared to the expected value or matched against a provided `Matcher`.
-The `FluentAttributeMatcher` implements the builder pattern so that it can be set up in a fluent style.
+The `FluentAttributeMatcher` implements the builder pattern so that it can be configured in a fluent style.

 #### Interpreting The Output